 You can write down what your ideal day would be like, write down who you want to land as clients, how much money you want to make, or what you want to do with the extra cash you bring in every month.
 Write the same sentences over and over if you wish.
 Write down your goals more than once!
 The sky’s the limit.

-Maybe you’ve heard of mindset before — it’s a very popular topic these days.
-And for good reason because it works.
-You can work our butts off, but if you don’t have the right mindset, then you risk getting overwhelmed, feeling discouraged, and ultimately quitting.
+Maybe you’ve heard of mindset before — it’s a very popular topic these days, and for good reason because it works.
+The truth is, you can work your butt off, but if you don’t have the right mindset, then you risk getting overwhelmed, feeling discouraged, and ultimately quitting.
 Grow your mindset with the visualization exercises and see how things take a turn for the better.